ForbesLindesay/atdatabases/docs/syntax-highlighting.md

 ## Atom Syntax Highlighting Plugin

-> This doesn't seem to be working at the moment: https://github.com/gandm/language-babel/issues/525
+> This doesn't seem to be working at the moment, see [gandm/language-babel#525](https://github.com/gandm/language-babel/issues/525)

 To enable highlighting, you need to: